 Planning Your Garden

-When you've chosen your plants and are ready for planting, you will need to know how to plan an outdoor succulent garden.
+When you've chosen your plants and are ready for planting, you will need to know how to plan a succulent outdoor garden.
 Choose a sunny location and plot the space you want to fill.

 Check the soil conditions and drainage by digging a hole at least 1 foot (30 cm) deep and filling it with water.
 If the water drains within a half-hour, the soil is sufficiently porous.
 If not, simply mix in 3 inches (7.5 cm) of sand or other gritty material to increase the texture and drainage.

 Use taller specimens at the center of the area and spreading species at the edges or dotted among the larger plants as ground cover.

 Top the area with a layer of pebbles or small rocks to act as mulch.
 This will help prevent weeds and conserves moisture while allowing evaporation of excess water.

 Succulents tolerate periods of dryness but should receive regular water during the growing season.
 When soil is dry a couple of inches down, water deeply and then let the soil dry out again between waterings.

 The most common problem with succulents is rot.
 Keeping the stems out of the soil and providing drying periods between irrigation will help prevent this—water from the base of the plant to keep leaves dry.

 Watch for insect pests and combat them with sprays of water and horticultural soap spray.